From Walk In to Just Walk Out: How Technology Is Changing Retail

 2. Personalized shopping experiences

-3. Collaborative shopping in the metaverse
+3. Community shopping in the Metaverse

-Smybiosis of shopping experiences
+Symbiosis of shopping experiences

 ➡️ The Autonomous Retail System (ARS) was the groundbreaking concept that laid the foundation for the emergence of various smart store variants.
 It revolutionized retail by leveraging automation and autonomization to improve customer experience and operational efficiency alike.
 The idea behind the ARS was to create a seamless shopping experience where customers could shop autonomously and self-determined.

-The different Smart Shops variants
+The different Smart Shop variants

 Following the success of the ARS, various companies and retailers began developing different variations of it to meet the individual needs of customers and the demands of the market.
 Here are some of the notable variants: